viresh-ratnakar/exolve/README.md

 ## An Easily Configurable Interactive Crossword Solver

-### Version: exolve v0.12 July 27 2019
+### Version: exolve v0.13 July 29 2019

-exolve.html contains *all* the code you need: just make a copy and then replace the part that contains the example grid with your own grid, starting at the "exolve-begin" line and ending at the "exolve-end" line.
+exolve.html contains *all* the code you need: just make a copy and then replace the part that contains the example grid with your own puzzle specification, starting at the "exolve-begin" line and ending at the "exolve-end" line.

+[exolve-m.html, exolve-m.css, exolve-m.js have the same  content as exolve.html,
+except that it is split into separate parts: html (including the puzzle specification), CSS, and JavaScript.]

-Here is a minimal example:
+Here is a minimal example of the puzzle specification:

 ```
 exolve-begin